Donrafaeli/mind-palace/content/docs/About.md

 weight: 9999
 ---
 ## About
 This is a static site, built with Hugo and self-hosted.
 I wanted to have a crack at doing a full stack project from home with little prior knowledge and experience.
-So far has been way more than rewarding.
+So far it has been way more than rewarding.

 ## Making